nate-anderson/keybite/README.md

 ## What keybite will be
-- Concurrency safe (it tries to be, but I'm not positive it is)
+- Safe for concurrent use (it tries to be, but I'm not positive it is)